-- (2) A document bearing a certificate which- - (a) purports to be signed by or on behalf of the Governor; and - (b) states that the document is a true copy of a notice or direction given or order made by the Governor for the purposes of a provision of this Law, shall be evidence of the document in legal proceedings.
+- (2) A document bearing a certificate which- - (a) purports to be signed by or on behalf of the Governor; and - (b) states that the document is a true copy of a notice or direction given or order made by the Governor for the purposes of a provision of this Law,

-(3) In subsections (1) and (2), a reference to an order does not include a reference to an order made by statutory instrument.
+- (3) In subsections (1) and (2), a reference to an order does not include a reference to an order made by statutory instrument. - 60.
+The Cabinet may make such regulations as are required for the effective implementation of this Law, and such regulations may contain savings and transitional provisions, and may make different provisions for different purposes.